puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

 Configures a specific dev package to use.<br />
-Example for using httpd 2.4 from the IUS yum repo:<br />
+For example, using httpd 2.4 from the IUS yum repo:<br />
 ``` puppet
 include ::apache::dev
 class { 'apache':